Holindauer/clusteringExplorations/README.md

 # fastAffinityPropogation
 Numpy Impl of Fast Affinity Propogation Clustering (FAP)

-This notebook contains an implementation of the Fast Affinity Propogation unsupervised clusering algorithm within numpy.
+This notebook contains implementations of exemplar based clustering algorithms.
 I am currently working in a research lab doing data sciency things.
-We're considering using this algorithm and, to understand it better, I decided to implement it here from scratch.
+We're considering using an algorithm called Fast Affinity Propogation and, to understand it better, I decided to implement it here from scratch in numpy.
+As well as some other exemplar based clustering algs.

 # Citation